storm-enroute/storm-enroute.github.io/coroutines/docs/0.3/lifecycle.md

 <td><img src="/resources/images/warning.png"/></td>
 <td>
-Every coroutine instance terminates by either producing a result, or raising an exception.
+Every coroutine instance terminates by either producing a result, or by raising an exception.
-The exception is not rethrown by the <code>resume</code> method, but is raised when calling the <code>result</code> method.
+If the coroutine instance terminates with an exception, the exception is not rethrown by the <code>resume</code> method, but is raised when calling the <code>result</code> method.
 The <code>tryResult</code> method can also be used to retrieve the exception.
 </td>